joordy/functional-programming/README.md

 ## :airplane: Deployment

-[joordy.github.io](https://joordy.github.io/functional-programming/), for a quick look in the console
+[joordy.github.io](https://joordy.github.io/functional-programming/), for a quick look inside the browser console.
+Be aware that you need the userData.
+Otherwise it won't work.

 ---